Ash0Lam/ash0lam.github.io/content/post/4-OutlookTemplateBartender/index.md

 ---

 ## **Conclusion**
 With version 1.2, **Outlook Template Bartender** has become even more powerful while maintaining its lightweight footprint.
-The new Smart @Mentions feature enhances email interactivity, while improved HTML handling ensures perfectly preserved formatting.
+Improved HTML handling ensures perfectly preserved formatting.

 This project continues to address the real-world pain points of handling repetitive emails in sluggish Outlook environments.
 By combining simplicity, speed, and privacy, it aims to assist office workers (especially those stuck with older machines) in managing emails effortlessly.